 Private 1-to-1 lessons give you an opportunity to actually speak at length with your tutor.
 No more wasting your time in too-hard or too-easy mixed-ability classes: your tutor will make the private lesson at just the right level for you.

-Have a look at IsshoniLondon.co.uk’s chart, ‘Why Should I Get a Private Tutor?’ for the many benefits!
+Have a look at our comparison chart, ‘Why Should I Get a Private Tutor?’ to understand the differences.
+Click to download the full-size PDF.

 A tutor is a valuable connection; a trusted friend who will help to navigate your studies and keep you motivated.
 Gambatte!
 Contact us here if you’d like to arrange Japanese lessons in London.